Pjotjee/Crypto/PROCESS.md

 # Thursday 13 - June

 I wil continue to work on the data request
+The data request seem to work fine now, after some help from Renske Now I will choose on a graph to show the data in.
+AnyChart has caught my attention since it seem to show nice candle graphs.